 Drupal Enterprise: How to Add a New Drupal Module to Your Site

 The University's standard Drupal installation includes a number of modules that you can enable and disable in the Drupal interface.
-The list of included modules is published on the IT@UMN site.
-To enable modules that are already included in the University's Drupal, follow the instructions.
+The list of included modules is published on the IT@UMN site for both Drupal 7 and Drupal 8.
+To enable modules that are already included in the University's Drupal instance, follow the instructions.

 If you wish to install a new module to your site, you first need to add it to your github repository.
 After that our team needs to run the deployment plan to move the changes from your site repository to your Drupal site.